tkarnisauskas-a11y/CNA_LEVEL2_AWS_INTROSPECT_1B/README.md

 # EKS Microservices with Dapr

-This project demonstrates containerized microservices on Amazon EKS with Dapr sidecars for pub/sub messaging using AWS SNS/SQS.
+This project demonstrates containerized microservices on Amazon EKS with Dapr sidecars for pub/sub messaging using AWS SNS.

 ## Overview

 This sample shows how to create a publisher microservice and a subscriber microservice, leveraging Dapr's pub/sub API.
-This sample uses AWS SNS/SQS as the message broker.
+This sample uses AWS SNS as the message broker.

 ## Architecture

 - **ProductService (Publisher)**: Creates products, stores in JSON files, publishes events to `product-events` topic
 - **OrderService (Subscriber)**: Creates orders, subscribes to `product-events` topic, calls ProductService via Dapr service invocation
 - **Dapr**: Handles service-to-service communication and pub/sub messaging with automatic retries and dead letter queues
-- **AWS SNS/SQS**: Message broker for product events with built-in durability and scalability
+- **AWS SNS**: Message broker for publishing product events with built-in durability and scalability
 - **Kafka**: Message broker for order events (OrderService to OrderService)

 ## Dapr Concepts Used